dongqingye7/COVID-19-Tracking-System/README.md

 [*Optional* Additional Functionality](#additional)

 ## <a name="intro"></a>What is *COVID-19 Tracking System*?

-Be sure to describe the project, what your open data source is, and how the idea came about.
-Write in layman's terms, and link to the original data source.

 This project is a web application that aims to visualize and track reported cases of coronavirus disease COVID-19 in real time and provides the general public, exspecially for travelers, with disease guidance and important travel advices.